 - His speech on TV, where he claims that he isn't a killer and that Batman is the real villain.

-- In The Dark Knight Rises, Bane gives a very rousing speech about stealing power from the corrupt and making Gotham stronger.
-The whole thing is a charade to humiliate Bruce Wayne, he has no intention of sparing Gotham.
+- In The Dark Knight Rises, Bane gives a very rousing speech about stealing power from the corrupt and making Gotham City stronger.
+The whole thing is a charade to humiliate Bruce Wayne and destroy Gotham.

 - In The Mask of Zorro Montero gives one upon his return to California.

-- Rob Pierre, at the end of an early Honor Harrington book, uses one to solidify his, you guessed it, Reign of Terror.
+- Rob Pierre, at the end of an early book, uses one to solidify his, you guessed it, Reign of Terror.

 - A bit later, a Grayson Steadholder commits an epic dodge against all possible accusation, drastically souring the basic end-scene formula for most of the books up to that point... but we learn four books later that his payload isn't too great.
 (He is involved in an evil plot that does succeed to a substantial degree, but this time, he's the patsy.)